nikitavoloboev/data/productivity/flow/rules.md

 - Simplify as much as possible.
 Never repeat myself.

 ## Nutrition
 - No processed sugar.
-Includes sugary carbonated beverages.
-Drink water!
 - No food with extra sugar in it.
+- No drinks other than water, coffee and tea.
+No added sugar in the drinks.
 - No meat or dairy products.
 Health and [ethical reasons](../../life/compassion.md).
-- No drinks other than water, coffee and tea.
-No added sugar in the drinks.
+- Focus on Whole Food, Plant-Based diet.

 ## Wiki
 - Describe links on the same line with `-` separator (if needs more description, then sub dash).